arnav3000/aap_configuration_template/README.md

+# DevConf 2023 - Good Practices and Security for your Ansible Automation Platform-2

-# Ansible Automation Platform Configuration as Code examples template
+## Ansible Automation Platform Configuration as Code examples template

 You will need to replace the vault files with your own with these variables: